-- 1. Seaford College is a non-selective, co-educational school of over 900 students.
-Approximately 270 are in the Prep School (Wilberforce) aged between 6 and 13, approximately 410 in the Middle School, Year 9-11 and the Sixth Form numbers just over 260.
-Just over 40% of the students are girls, and the school has an Academic Access and Achievement department which caters for the specific learning needs of approximately 45% of the students.
+- 1. Seaford College is a non-selective, co-educational school of over 950 students.
+Approximately 290 are in the Prep School aged between 5 and 13, approximately 410 in the Middle School, Year 9-11 and the Sixth Form numbers just over 260.
+Over 40% of the students are girls, and the school has an Academic Access and Achievement department which caters for the specific learning needs of approximately 45% of the students.

 - 2. The College's mission statement sets out the vision that: "Seaford College aims to provide a distinctive and inclusive educational experience in which individual students are known, have the opportunity to discover themselves, are valued for their particular contribution, and are prepared for life.
-On leaving the College, each student will be a confident, articulate, well-rounded young person who has achieved their 'Personal Bests'.
-The structure of the school's curriculum is designed to fulfil the aims set out in the mission statement whilst recognising the particular issues raised by the nature of the students within the school population."
+On leaving Seaford, each student will be a confident, articulate, well-rounded young person who has achieved their 'Personal Bests'.
+The structure of the school's curriculum is designed to fulfil the aims set out in the mission statement whilst recognising the particular issues raised by the nature of some of the students within the school population."

 - 3. Seaford College provides a holistic curriculum that strives to maintain breadth and balance for the child in the following areas:

 - Academic Seaford

 - Sporting Seaford

 - Co-Curricular Seaford

 - Creative Seaford

 - Pastoral Seaford

 - Community Seaford